-We analyzed the longitudinal attitudinal data in seventh grade, tenth grade and twelfth grade using latent transition analysis (add references).
-LBRIEFLY DESCRIBE WHY LTA.
+We analyzed the longitudinal attitudinal data using measures from seventh grade, tenth grade and twelfth grade using latent transition analysis (LTA; Collins & Wugalter, 1992; Nylund, 2007).
+LTA is a longitudinal model that allows for both the identification of the profiles at each time point, as well as modeling the change in profiles that occurred within individual across time.
+We also added auxiliary information into this model, including gender, ethnicity, and distal outcomes such as math scores in grade 12, STEM college major, and STEM career.
 We included student survey responses related to attitudes toward mathematics and science at each grade level and demographic information about students (ethnicity, gender).
 We related students’ survey responses to science and mathematics achievement, students’ perceived interest and support of science-related issues, and whether or not students’ attained a STEM career by their mid-30’s.
 Materials and methods are available as supplementary material on Science Online.

 Results and Discussion

 Four attitudinal profiles were found that varied in their affinity towards math and science.
-These four profiles were consistent across each grade level, though the relative size of each of the profiles differed (see legend in figure below).
+These four profiles were consistent across each grade level, though the relative size of each of the profiles differed (see legend in Figure 1).
 These attitudinal profiles were labeled as: positive, qualified positive, indifferent, and dim.
 These labels reflect the probability of students in each class endorsing particular items.
 For example, as shown in Figure 1, students in the positive class, were more likely to endorse all of the items compared to students in the qualified positive, indifferent and dim classes; while students in the dim class were less likely to endorse all of the items compared to students in the positive, qualified positive and indifferent classes.
 As depicted in the figure below, there was a consistent group of students who had positive attitude towards math and science that ranged in size between 18%-21% of the sample.
 There were student who didn’t like math or since (ranging from 27%-21% of the sample), and a class that was indifferent (between 24% and 29%).
 There were also students that had qualified positive attitudes—that is, they liked math but not science.
 These students were between 21%-27% of the sample.
 Though the relative size of the classes remained relatively stable, our results revealed that for some students, their attitudes towards math and since changed over time—some in a positive direction, some in a detrimental direction.

 These profiles at each grade level were consistently related to mathematics and science achievement.
 In other words, students with more positive attitudes toward science were also students who performed higher on the science achievement measures at each grade level.
 Attitudinal profiles were related to gender but not ethnicity.
 For example, in seventh grade, 26% of all females were in the positive class compared to 35% of males.
 There were more females in the qualified positive class (40%) compared to males (30%) and similar percentages of males and females in the indifferent and dim class in seventh grade.
 This pattern of more males in the positive attitudinal profile compared to females persists through twelfth grade.